App version: 0.1.0

 What Is the Disposition Fee for?

 This charge is intended to cover the costs of cleaning up the leased vehicle after you return it.
-It also covers any other expenses the dealer incurs in prepping it for its resale as a used vehicle.
+It also covers any other expenses the dealer incurs in preparing it for its resale as a used vehicle.

 Additional End-of-Lease Fees